Ross Seed Co. History

 A Walk Down Memory Lane

 Chickasha & El Reno shoppers can nibble on fresh, complimentary popcorn as they stroll through the Ross Seed Company and True Value Hardware Stores.
-For more than 90 years, Ross’ has been serving both areas and focusing on customers’ needs.
+Since 1918, Ross’ has been serving both areas and focusing on customers’ needs.
 “We fill a gap because we provide quality feed and seed that other companies don’t carry,” said Chickasha co-manager Steve Calhoun.
 “We try to improve the farmer’s bottom line with the quality-tested and proven products we sell.”